Logahoric Higgs Torsors for a Complex Reductive Group: Introduction

-We moreover expect that the tame parahoric case treated in this article can be used in order to construct algebraically the moduli space of parahoric Higgs torsors in the case of irregular singularities, thus referring to wild character varieties and the description of corresponding Stokes data (cf. \cite{Bo2,Bo3,Bo4}).
-This space has been constructed analytically in the case when $G=\text{GL}(n, \mathbb{C})$ in \cite{BiBo}, and a nonabelian Hodge correspondence for this moduli space was established combining results from \cite{BiBo} and \cite{Sabbah}.
-The construction of moduli spaces of parahoric Higgs bundles for arbitrary complex groups is important also from the point of view of understanding the tamely ramified geometric Langlands correspondence as proposed in the work of S. Gukov and E. Witten \cite{GukWit1, GukWit2}.
-Namely, it is argued that the category of A-branes is equivalent to the derived category of coherent sheaves on the moduli stack of parabolic $^{L}G$-local systems, while the category of B-branes is equivalent to the derived category of $\mathcal{D}$-modules on the moduli stack of parabolic $G$-bundles.
+We moreover expect that the logahoric case treated in this article can be used in order to construct algebraically the moduli space of logahoric Higgs torsors in the case of irregular singularities, thus referring to wild character varieties and the description of corresponding Stokes data (cf. \cite{Bo2,Bo3,Bo4}).
+This space has been constructed analytically in the case when $G=\text{GL}_n(\mathbb{C})$ in \cite{BiBo}, and a nonabelian Hodge correspondence for this moduli space was established combining results from \cite{BiBo} and \cite{Sabbah}.
+The construction of moduli spaces of logahoric Higgs torsors for arbitrary complex groups is important also from the point of view of understanding the tamely ramified geometric Langlands correspondence as proposed in the work of Gukov and Witten \cite{GukWit1, GukWit2}.
+Namely, it is argued that the category of A-branes is equivalent to the derived category of coherent sheaves on the moduli stack of parabolic $^{L}G$-local systems, while the category of B-branes is equivalent to the derived category of $D$-modules on the moduli stack of parabolic $G$-bundles.

 \begin{notn*} Throughout the article, we will be distinguishing the notation between the parahoric Higgs bundles and equivariant Higgs bundles as follows:

 \end{notn*}